Do you have an Open House or Information Session?

 Do I have to pay in full?
 When is payment due?
 How much is the deposit?

 Prior to May 1st: A deposit of 50% of the summer tuition cost is due at the time of registration.
 Instructions to make this payment will appear after you submit your child’s registration form online.
 Payment is due in full on May 1st.
 Any questions regarding payment can be directed to AIM’s Business Office at email@example.com.

 After May 1st: Registrations after May 1st require full payment at the time of registration.
 Instructions to make this payment will appear after you submit your child’s registration form online.
 Any questions regarding payment can be directed to AIM’s Business Office at firstname.lastname@example.org.

 What is your reimbursement policy?

 Families may withdraw their registration for any reason prior to May 1st for a full refund.
-After May 1st, AIM has begun investing in staffing, purchasing, and planning for each student, so a full refund may not be possible.
+After May 1st, AIM has begun investing in staffing, purchasing, and planning for each student, so a full refund will not be possible.